RavinduDilshan/Real-Time-Sri-Lankan-Corona-Patients-Situation-Tracker/README.md

-# Real-Time-Sri-Lankan-Corona-Patients-Situation-Tracker
+# Real-Time-Corona-Patients-Situation-Tracker
-This is a real time Srilankan corona patients situation tracker application developed using the API provides by health promotion bureau Srilanka.
+This is a real time srilankan corona patients situation tracker, developed by using API provides by health promotion bureau Srilanka.